 Cons: The same things that some might consider good about the guitar might be problems for other musicians.
 While you can play melodies on the guitar (as any rock solo can show), it’s just not the way it’s used in trad.
 Guitarists will find themselves confined to a backing role.

 Pros: The banjo is pretty easy to find, being a staple in most forms of folk music.
 It plays the main notes of the tune, so it’s perfect for playing alone as well as with others.
 The mandolin is tuned and structured the same way as the banjo, so the same skills can be used for both.

 Cons: As a melody-based instrument, you’ll be playing the main notes of a tune – what you’d hum to yourself – and speed will be essential when playing with others.
-The mandolin, while smaller and brighter-sounding (due to its pair of strings for each single string on the banjo) is also quieter.
+The mandolin, while smaller and brighter-sounding (due to its pair of strings for every single string on the banjo) is also quieter.